grimcoder/german/day2/day2.md

 #### Homework for Day 2:

 1. **Translate into German using Modal Verbs**:
-   - I can lead the meeting today.
+   - I can lead the meeting. (können)
-   - You must prepare the contract.
+   - You must prepare the contract. (müssen)
-   - She wants to present the report.
+   - She should present the report. (sollen)
-   - We are allowed to negotiate the terms.
+   - We want to negotiate with the clients. (wollen)
-   - They should research the market.
+   - They are allowed to invest in new technology. (dürfen)
+   - He likes to research market trends. (mögen)

 2. **Create Sentences in German using the Accusative Case**:
    - Write sentences using the accusative case with business-related nouns from the vocabulary list.
 Include masculine, feminine, neuter, and plural nouns.

+---

+This lesson should now provide a comprehensive understanding of modal verbs and their use in a business context, along with practice in the accusative case.
+If you have any further questions or need assistance, feel free to ask.
+Viel Erfolg beim Lernen!